 It’s time to talk about branding, I’m not talking about that hot stick that lets everyone know that those cows belong to the Rafter 7 Ranch!
 Your brand is the identifying feature that identifies your goods and services as distinct from your competitors.
 I wise red-haired man named Tyler Childers once said, “it takes twice as long to build bridges you burn.”
 The same goes for your brand, it takes a lifetime to build your brand up and seconds to tear it down.

 The first thing you need to do to make sure your brand stays rock solid, is establishing brand standards.
+Much of that will be done while you develop your marketing plan, which we go over the importance of in Why Every Small Business Needs a Marketing Plan and Treat Your Marketing Like the Ultimate Fixer Upper.
 Brand Standards are basically a set of guidelines that provide the colors, graphics, logo, spec, and fonts that your brand is made up of.
 These are set up to protect your companies brand identity and keep you recognizable to customers.

 Brand standards may seem like standard (get it) boring stuff but it is crucially important to establishing your relevance with customers.
 People like consistency, so don’t be constantly switching your logo around.
 You don’t see Nike getting rid of the swoosh anytime soon, do you?
 Then do go changing your logo all willy-nilly!

 Why Your Brand Is Important

 Your brand is your connection with your customer.
 It’s what the customer feels, not thinks about when they hear your name.
 What Your Brand Actually Looks Like will vary from each individual person.
 It is formed through each interaction that the customer has with you, either physical or digital.